openfaas/ingress-operator/README.md

 Deployments should not be exposed directly, but accessed via the OpenFaaS Gateway service.

-The gateway has a number of rules including:
+The gateway in OpenFaaS has a number of roles including:
 * providing HA through N replicas
 * adding tracing IDs
 * adding authz